 Eliciting Risk and Time Preferences

 We design experiments to jointly elicit risk and time preferences for the adult Danish population.
-We find that joint elicitation results in estimates of time preferences that are dramatically lower than those found in previous studies.
-Estimation of latent time preferences requires that one specify a theoretical structure to understand risk and time choices, but we show that our main results are robust to popular alternative specifications such as quasi-hyperbolic or hyperbolic discounting and prospect theoretic formulations of choice under uncertainty.
-We also find evidence that behavior is consistent with standard, exponential discounting models.
+Since subjects are generally risk averse, we find that joint elicitation provides estimates of discount rates that are significantly lower than those found in previous studies and more in line with what would be considered as a priori reasonable rates.
+The statistical specification relies on a theoretical framework that involves a latent trade-off between long-run optimization and short-run temptation.
+Estimation of this specification is undertaken using structural, maximum likelihood methods.
+Our main results based on exponential discounting are robust to alternative specifications such as hyperbolic discounting.
 These results have direct implications for attempts to elicit time preferences, as well as debates over the appropriate domain of the utility function when characterizing risk aversion and time consistency.

 JEL Classification: C93, D81, D91